-From the riverside boardwalk, you’ll enjoy incredible views over Charleston Harbor, Ravenel Bridge, and the U.S.S.
-Yorktown.
+Walk along the riverside boardwalk to enjoy incredible views over Charleston Harbor, Ravenel Bridge (named after businessman and politician Arthur Ravenel Jr.), and the USS Yorktown.

 Besides the beautiful waterfront vistas, look out for the park’s signature Pineapple Fountain.
-Located in front of the City Gallery, the fountain is Charleston’s most photographed modern art installation.
+Located in front of the City Gallery, the Pineapple Fountain is Charleston’s most photographed modern art installation.

 Nathaniel Russell House